 If you received a refund directly to your credit card, please allow five to ten business days for your bank to process the refund.
 If you are not seeing your credit card refund after ten business days, please contact your credit card company.
 Unfortunately, we're unable to influence how quickly the refund appears as a credit in your account.

-If you have any questions or concerns about your refund, please contact contact us via chat by clicking here.
+If you have any questions or concerns about your refund, please contact our Support team.

-All initial and ongoing charges for the workspace are charged to the payment card uploaded by a workspace "owner."
-Other people accessing the Pro workspace do not pay for their access, and they'll have free features on other workspaces they belong to that aren't on a premium plan.
-Airtable plan changes are automatically prorated, accounting for the addition and removal collaborators, as well as plans switches.
+All initial and ongoing charges for the workspace are charged to the payment card uploaded by a workspace Owner.
+Other billable users accessing the workspace do not pay for their access, and they'll have free features on other workspaces they belong to that aren't on a Team plan.
+Airtable plan changes are automatically prorated, accounting for the addition and removal of collaborators, as well as billing plan changes.
 On both monthly and annual plans, we bill or credit for any changes once per month.
-It's typically best to have all bases for which you'd like premium features into a single upgraded workspace.
 If you'd like certain people to have access to only certain bases, you can add them as base collaborators rather than workspace collaborators.

-While we are not offering any one-off discounts on our pricing, many users can make solid headway on our free plan, which is one of the most generous out there, until they decide the time is financially right to upgrade for our Pro features and increased storage limits.
+While we are not offering any one-off discounts on our pricing, many users can make solid headway on our Free plan, until they decide the time is financially right to upgrade to gain paid plan features and increased storage limits.
 In the meantime, credits earned through referring others to Airtable can be applied toward the cost of a paid workspace to lower what you'd pay out of pocket.

-Below is a list of FAQs about how collaborators affect your invoice.
+Below is a list of FAQs about how collaborators affect your billing.
 To view more details about paying for collaborators, read the full article here.

-On the premium paid plans (Pro and Plus), any collaborators with a permission level of commenter, editor, creator, or owner are classified as billable.
-Read-only collaborators are classified as non-billable and completely free of charge on our Free, Plus, and Pro plans.
+On a Team plan workspace/base/interface, any collaborators with a permission level of Commenter, Editor, Creator, or Owner are classified as billable.
+Read-only collaborators are classified as non-billable and completely free of charge.

 Please see this article that includes more details around charges for base and workspace collaborators.